Luís Amaral

 Luís A. N. Amaral (born 12 July 1968) is a Portuguese physicist recognized for his research in complex systems and complex networks.
 His specific research interests include the emergence, evolution, and stability of complex social and biological systems.
 He is best known for his work in network classification and cartographic methods for uncovering the organization of complex networks.
 He is currently professor at McCormick School of Engineering and Feinberg School of Medicine, Northwestern University.

 Education

 Amaral received both his bachelor's and master's degrees in physics from the University of Lisbon in 1990 and 1992, respectively.
-He then went to Boston, where he performed his doctoral work under the supervision of H. Eugene Stanley at Boston University, and received his doctoral degree in 1996.
+He then went to Boston, where he performed his doctoral work under the supervision of H. Eugene Stanley at Boston University, and received his doctoral degree in physics in 1996.
 He was a postdoctoral researcher at Forschungszentrum Jülich, MIT, Boston University, and Harvard Medical School.
 In 2002, he became a professor at Northwestern University.

 Academic career

 Amaral has published over one hundred fifty scientific peer-reviewed papers in leading scientific journals, with more than twelve thousand citations.
 His research has been featured in many media sources.
 He is currently editor of several academic journals including Journal of Statistical Mechanics: Theory and Experiment and PLoS ONE.
 He also serves as the graduate program director at the Department of Chemical Engineering at Northwestern University.
 He was expected to become the co-director of Northwestern Institute on Complex Systems (NICO) in the fall of 2013.